 “A Nice Moment At The Asian Eatery” (A Blog Post)

 And so this was the last task to do.
 The annual greeting card giving.
 I usually only do one – & it goes to the ‘asian eatery’ (as I call it) – my regular hangout.
-I get a great personalised $20 deal – I am a choice of allowed 4 items – Nasi Goreng / Sweet & Sour Pork / Works burger / Crispy Chicken.
+I get a great personalised $20 deal – for this I am allowed a choice of 4 different items – Nasi Goreng / Sweet & Sour Pork / Works burger / Crispy Chicken.
 All options come with quality beer – I get Steinlager or Ashahi if its in stock.
+Nasi Goreng is the ‘go-to’ main.
+Anyway, I digress.

-So I make the greeting card – I have water colors & ink etc. -The final image is a ‘fat sunglasses wearing santa’ with his shirt off.
-In one hand is a beer bottle & the other is ‘Santa Sack (full of ‘prezzies’).
-Santa saying that he is quiting because he’d rather go to the ‘asian eatery’.
-At the bottom of the image there is a rat that says “Santa you lazy bastard”.
+So I make the greeting card – I have water colors & ink etc. The final image is a ‘fat sunglasses-wearing Santa’ with his shirt off.
+It’s a ‘bang up’ (i.e. fast & mediocre) job, but at least it’s colorful.
+In one hand Santa has an opened beer bottle & the other is ‘Santa Sack (full of ‘prezzies’ – that is xmas presents).
+In a speech bubble Santa is saying that he is quiting while ‘on the job’ because he’d rather go to the ‘asian eatery’.
+At the bottom of the image there is a rat that has observed it all & says “Santa you lazy bastard”.

-While this is going on I notice a father & his daughter sitting & having food – they are chinese as well.
-I show the card to the little girl & she likes it.
-I introduce.
-He is ‘Barry’ who is working at a major university here, visiting from China.
+I decide show the card to the little girl & she likes it.
+I introduce myself.
+The father is ‘Barry’ who is working at a major university here, visiting from China.
 His daughter is ‘Angelica’ (not their real names).
-The asian eatery owner – Vicki has given me a box of chocolates (the usual gift in return) which I offer one to both father & daughter – they oblige.
-I offer another but the Father I presume is weight conscious, so declines (he is rake thin & I joke that he could use fattening up).
+The ‘asian eatery’ owner – Vicki has given me a box of chocolates (the usual gift in return for the card – that’s pretty nice profit for me!
+Surely those hand made cards of mine will never be valuable).
+I offer one chocolate to each both father & daughter – they oblige the small token.
+I offer another, but the Father who I presume is weight conscious, declines (he is rake thin & I joke that he could use fattening up).

-As I put some soy sauce on on my battered fish, I thought that that was a really lovely thing that just happened.
+As I put some soy sauce on on my battered fish.
+As I sat munching on tastiness, I thought that that was a really lovely thing that just happened.
 It warmed my sometimes too also ‘battered’ weary 47-year-olds heart more than a little.
-The Chinese are not perfect, but I admire that they try to be polite as much as possible.
+The Chinese in general are not perfect (like any ethnic group), but I admire that they try to be polite as much as possible.
 We’ve lost that too much in the West I think.
+They have a lot of other good traits too.
+They accept hard work with grace, unlike many of us now semi-dazed Westerners.
+We ourselves aren’t quite ‘down & out’ just yet though.

 I hope Barry & Angelica have a good time in NZ.
-I hope the artificial intelligence he is working on doesn’t all put half the world out of work by 2030.
-But then my day job is shifting dirt, cutting lawns & banging nails – so I should be ok at least until age 62 in 2040.
-And who knows maybe I’ll be a proper ‘quirky, niche partially sought after by humans, non-AI cottage industry human writer’ by 2032.
+From what I’ve heard I know it’s still not entirely easy to be asian in NZ – especially in the small towns.
+I also hope the artificial intelligence Barry is working on doesn’t all put half the world out of work by 2030.
+But then my day job is shifting dirt, cutting lawns & banging nails (and a bit more than that) – so I figure I should be ok at least until age 62 in the year 2040.
+Who knows maybe I’ll be a proper ‘quirky, niche-partially-sought-after-by-humans, non-AI-cottage -industry-human-writer’ by 2032.

-But I know that the future will be what it will be, but today was very ‘humanly nice’, you might say.
+But I know that the future will be what it will be.
+But today was very ‘humanly nice’, you might say.
+You just need to string a few days like that in a row I think.
+It took me a while to learn that, but ‘better late than never’ as the old Western saying says.

 Thoughts About “The Mirror Book” by Charlotte Grimshaw (Book Review)